SuperSaiyajinStackZ/SuperSaiyajinStackZ.github.io/pages/about.md

 Hey, it's me, StackZ or also known as SuperSaiyajinStackZ.
 I'm the founder of the Universal-Team and that's it.

 I work on 3DS, and sometimes NDS homebrew apps, because it is fun to do so in C++.
-You can find me on the Universal-Team discord server [here](https://universal-team.net/discord).
-I'm mainly active in the `#stackverse` channel.
+You can find me on the Universal-Team discord server [here](https://universal-team.net/discord) or on the Strangetown discord server [here](https://discord.gg/dqfrTaerB6).

 I'm not sure what else to say here, soo i keep it as this for now.
 Maybe i might update this later on, if i feel like. :)